 No. 60114 W.P.Allen at Rochdale, 28th September 1963 – Richard Greenwood

 W.P.
 Allen was a prominent trade union official who began his railway career on the Great Northern Railway then became a member of the Railway Executive.
 Naming a locomotive after such a person rather than directors reflects the fact that the A1s entered service during a Labour Government’s tenure.
 It was the only A1 to be named for eighteen months and the only one to carry a name while in apple green.
 A regular working throughout November was the 13.30hrs KX – Doncaster.
-A series of comparative power trials with A2 No. 60539 took place in early May 1949 with No. 60114 working the 13.00hrs KX – Leeds on the 3rd and 5th plus the 09.50hrs Leeds – KX noted on the 4th and 6th.
+Following a ‘light casual’ repair at Doncaster on 4th April, a series of comparative power trials with A2 No. 60539 took place in early May 1949 with No. 60114 working the 13.00hrs KX – Leeds on the 3rd and 5th plus the 09.50hrs Leeds – KX noted on the 4th and 6th.
 Then the trials were on the ‘Flying Scotsman’ (No. 60114’s first prestigious workings) between 10th May – 13th between the capital and Grantham (10.00hrs out with 612 tons and 16.20hrs return with 640 tons).
 The A1 was recorded as steaming well with good riding and very smooth drawbar pull.
 Another named train hauled was the Down ‘Tees-Tyne Pullman’ on 9th June.
 Slightly off a normal run was working the 08.05hrs Newcastle – Paignton between York and Rotherham on 2nd July.
-In November 1949 W.P Allen was repainted in BR express blue with lion and wheel emblem on the tender while it was in Doncaster Works for general repairs.
+In November 1949 W.P Allen was repainted in BR express blue with lion and wheel emblem on the tender while it was in Doncaster Works for general repairs, having entered the works on 10th October.
 It was one of the earlier A1s to appear in these colours; eight had been in blue before November (seven from new and one repaint) while No. 60114 was one of five to come out in blue that month (three new and two repaints).

-Passenger train diversions saw No. 60114 going via Cambridge instead of the ECML on 8th May 1960 while on 31st July the route via Bishop Auckland was used instead of the Darlington – Durham section of the main line.
-Several unusual workings were made later in the locomotive’s life, on 29th July 1961 it headed a Lincoln – Blackpool special through Doncaster.
-Blackpool was certainly reached on 28th September 1963 with a Gainsborough MRS special – no doubt for the illuminations.
+Passenger train diversions saw No. 60114 going via Cambridge instead of the ECML on 8th May 1960 before going to ‘The Plant’ for a ‘general’ on 19th of that month, being returned to traffic with Diagram 118 boiler No. 29831 on 13th July being seen on 31st July using the route via Bishop Auckland instead of the Darlington – Durham section of the main line.
+Several unusual workings were made later in the locomotive’s life, on 29th July 1961 it headed a Lincoln – Blackpool special through Doncaster, unfortunately on the 15th December of that year No. 60114 was involved in a quadruple collision/derailment at Connington, involving three freight trains and an empty stock working.
+No. 60114’s final visit to Doncaster for a general overhaul took place on 17th July 1962, the locomotive emerging on 19th August with boiler No. 29809 fitted.
+1963 found the locomotive on Doncaster shed and 15th September and Blackpool was certainly reached on 28th September with a Gainsborough MRS special – no doubt for the illuminations.
 More unusual was seeing No. 60114 at Leicester Central on 1X46, a Women’s Institute special from Mexborough to Beaconsfield (for a trip to Bekonscot model village) and return.
-It went further afield on 7th July 1964 on a Sheffield – Cardiff then Worcester special but it failed and was under repair at Worcester shed until 7th August before being worked back to the ECML from Birmingham on the 11.41hrs 1N72 extra to Newcastle.

 No. 60114 at Doncaster MPD on 13th October 1963 – Philip Jackson

 Even into the last year or two of its life W.P.Allen hauled named trains.
 It arrived at KX with the Up ‘Yorkshire Pullman’ on 4th April 1963, as well as being noted at the head of the Gainsborough Model railway Society’s excursion from Lincoln to Blackpool on 28th September that year and the Down ‘Flying Scotsman’ was brought by No. 60114 into Newcastle on 18th February 1964.
-On 4th April it passed through Grantham on the ‘Tees-Tyne Pullman’, deputising for a diesel – a not uncommon practice for A1s during that period.
+The locomotive was recorded on Doncaster shed on 8th March and on 4th April it passed through Grantham on the ‘Tees-Tyne Pullman’, deputising for a diesel – a not uncommon practice for A1s during that period.
 Its last recorded ‘namer’ was the same train on 20th April although it was recorded on a Down Parcels train at York on 25th June.
+On 12th July No. 60114 took part in an epic Derbyshire Railway Society tour from Sheffield to Worcester Shrub Hill, handing over to a Great Western ‘Castle’ at that point before being serviced at Worcester Shed (85A); alas, as the result of an uncontrolled slip in the shed yard, W.P.Allen had to remain there until repairs could be effected, only returning north on 7th August by working the 11.41hrs Birmingham New Street to Newcastle relief service (1N72) on 8th August.
 W.P.Allen’s last recorded passenger train was a Down troop special on 11th September but parcels and goods trains continued to be worked.
 Newcastle was reached at 15.00hrs on a Down parcels from York on 13th December 1964 while on Christmas Eve it brought the 07.33hrs Aberdeen – KX parcels into York – the final logging of No. 60114 hauling a train; the day before it had worked the 10.20hrs Dringhouses – Tyne Yard goods.

 W.P.Allen once again at Doncaster, this time on 4th April 1964 – Nigel Kendall